jkulak/git-ninja/README.md

 Git `fetch` fetches data from the upstream repository and puts it in the local history (without changing any files nor merging the changes).

-Behind the scenes, a `$ git pull` does a git `fetch` and a `merge` on a currently checked out branch, so using a git `fetch` explicitly gives you more control over what is happening, and you can review the fetched changes, before merging them.
+Behind the scenes, a `git pull` does a git `fetch` and a `merge` on a currently checked out branch, so using a git `fetch` explicitly gives you more control over what is happening, and you can review the fetched changes, before merging them.

 Git `fetch` will update your remote-tracking branches under `.git/refs/remotes/<remote>/`.
 This operation does not change any of your local branches, nor does it update the working tree.

-* `$ git fetch origin/master` - to update your history (not a working tree) with changes from the upstream master branch.
+* `git fetch origin/master` - to update your history (not a working tree) with changes from the upstream master branch.

-Next, while on local master branch, after reviewing changes `$ git diff origin/master`, you can merge the changes you want by running `$ git merge origin/master`.
+Next, while on local master branch, after reviewing changes `git diff origin/master`, you can merge the changes you want by running `git merge origin/master`.

 [🔝 go to table of content](#toc)